WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 There is a simple python script ``Batch.py`` which does nothing else than running simulations for a set of configurations.
 The usage is really simple.
-First create a subdirectory called configurations by
+First create a subdirectory called configurations by:

 ::